PelleLille/hsl-docs/predelivery.rst

 .. function:: SetSASL(username, password)

-  Set the SASL `AUTH` username and password for the current delivery attempt (it is not remembered for the next retry).
+  Set the SASL `AUTH` username and password for the current delivery attempt.
+It is not remembered for the next retry.

   :param string username: username
   :param string password: password